cogu/autosar/doc/autosar4_guide/ports.rst

 -------

 The Communication Specification (ComSpec) is used to describe specific communication needs of a port.
-This can include information such as init-values or queue-lengths.
+This can include information such as init-values or queue-length.

+For more details about which ComSpecs are supported from Python see the :ref:`ComponentType API <ar4_component_ComponentType>`.

 Port Creation Examples
 ----------------------